core-interaction/core-interaction.github.io/topic/javascript/index.md

 Same as the example above, but now in a nice, separate file.
 This will still run when the document gets to the `<script>`, as before.
 But we can do even better, moving the script up into our `<head>`, along with the other external files:

-{% include figure.html src='/example/javascript-external-head/demo' height='34rem' caption='Much cleaner with long documents and lots of files.' %}
+{% include figure.html src='/example/javascript-external-head/demo' height='34rem' caption='Stays clean with long documents and lots of files.' %}

 Note that our JavaScript in `script.js` is now wrapped in an `addEventListener` for [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event).
 Without this, the script contents would run *before* the rest of the page has loaded, and it wouldn’t be able to “see” the element for the `querySelector`!
 External files need this (or a [load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event)) attached.